Is the Xiaomi Mi Box S Still Worth Buying in 2023?

 When I opened up the box, I wasn’t sure if Amazon had delivered a streaming device or a drink coaster.

 At just over half an inch thick, the Mi Box S has one of the thinnest profiles of any device I’ve ever seen.
-Couple that with it’s matte black finish and you’ll understand why.
+Couple that with its matte black finish, and you’ll understand why.

-All joking aside, the Mi Box S looks like something that Apple would produce – and that’s a compliment.
+All joking aside, the Mi Box S looks like something Apple would produce – and that’s a compliment.

-There are only four ports on the back of the box: HDMI, USB 2.0, digital audio and power.
+There are only four ports on the back of the box: HDMI, USB 2.0, digital audio, and power.

-This is about as minimalist as you can get with an Android TV device.
-It doesn’t even have an indicator light to tell you when it’s turned on.
+It doesn’t even have an indicator light to tell when it’s turned on.

 Mi Box S Remote Control